BhavanaNannuru/cyber_security_journal/reflections/unfiltered.md

 📅 Date: 30 June 2025
 Wish I could tell that I'm done with my targets today.
 Barely passed, having said that: BREAK is important too!

-# 💭 Day 26 – Phish, Shells & Realizations
+# 💭 Day 25 – Phish, Shells & Realizations
 📅 Date: 1 July 2025
 Some days feel slower but they carry deep weight.
 Today was that.
 Let's see what we have tmr!

+# Day 26 – Eye Opener
+📅 Date: 2 July 2025
+Realized how powerful 2FA truly is.
+CVE-2018-11776 blew my mind — one tiny misconfig, full server pwn.
+Security is no joke.